bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

 * `bin/bridgetown webpack ACTION` - Allows you to perform actions such as `update` on your project's Webpack configuration.
 Invoke without arguments to see all available actions.
 {% endraw %}

 To change Bridgetown's default build behavior have a look through the [configuration options](/docs/configuration).
+You'll also want to read up on [how to set your Bridgetown environment](/docs/configuration/environments) for different use cases.

 For deployment, if you need to add an extra step to copy `output` to a web server or run some script post-build, putting that in the `deploy` task in your `Rakefile` is a good way to go.